 Upon retirement or sale, the cost of the assets disposed of and the related accumulated depreciation are eliminated from the balance sheet and related gains or losses are reflected in the statement of operations.
-There were no material retirements or sales of assets during the years ended December 31, 2015 and 2016.
+There were no material retirements or sales of assets during the years ended December 31, 2015 and 2016 and the three months ended March 31, 2016 and 2017.

 The Company reviews its property and equipment for impairment whenever events or changes in business circumstances indicate that the carrying amount of the assets may not be fully recoverable.
 If an impairment review is performed to evaluate an asset for recoverability, the Company compares forecasts of undiscounted cash flows expected to result from the use and eventual disposition of the asset to its carrying value.
 If the carrying amount of the asset exceeds its estimated undiscounted future net cash flows, an impairment charge is recognized in the amount by which the carrying amount of the asset exceeds the fair value of the asset.
-The Company did not recognize impairment charges during the years ended December 31, 2015 and 2016.
+The Company did not recognize impairment charges during the years ended December 31, 2015 and 2016 and the three months ended March 31, 2016 and 2017.